 8. Pour half of the cake batter into a prepared pan and the other half onto another.
 Bang on the countertop about 2-3 times to pop large bubbles.
 I like to use a skewer to run through the cake batter just to pop any extra bubbles inside the cake (these bubbles will create ugly holes inside your cake later)

 10. Remove from the oven and drop the cake pan from about 5-inch height on the countertop.
 This helps to minimize shrinkage.
 Let the cake cools down in the pan for about 5 minutes.
 The cake will pull away from the side of the pan.
 You can also run an offset spatula on the edge to help release the cake.
 Place a plate or something flat on top of the cake pan and flip over.
-Peel the parchment from the bottom of the cake off and flip back and let the cake cools down completely on a cooling rack
+Peel the parchment from the bottom of the cake off and flip back and let the cake cool down completely on a cooling rack

 13. Lay the first layer of the cake on a plate.
 Turn the brown side of the cake down so it becomes the bottom of the cake.
 Spread 1/4 of the whipped cream on the surface using an offset spatula as evenly as possible